There's More To That WW84 Mid-Credits Scene Than Everyone Thinks

 Wonder Woman 1984 ends with a mid-credit scene and a major character introduction, wrapping up a loose plot point while also expanding on the greater legacy of the Wonder Woman character herself.
 After the day has been saved and order restored, we catch a quick glimpse of long-lost Amazonian Asteria — and she’s played by none other than original Wonder Woman, Lynda Carter.

-Thanks to countless marketing images and promos, before you even saw the movie you probably knew that Diana Prince (Gal Gadot) would don an all-gold suit of armor with wings — aka, the Golden Eagle Armor.
+Thanks to countless marketing images and promos, before you even saw the movie you probably knew that Diana Prince (Gal Gadot) would don an all-gold suit of armour with wings — aka, the Golden Eagle Armour.
 She wears the suit in the final battle, but it’s not actually her suit.
 Once upon a time, it belonged to Asteria.

 Advertisement